conan-io/conan-io.github.io/_posts/2021-06-10-New-conan-release-1-37.markdown

 ### Long-term deprecation: `https://conan.bintray.com`

-We have not yet set a date for the removal of the conan.bintray.com URL from the default list of remotes, nor the physical deletion of the repository and it's packages.
+We have not yet set a date for the removal of the conan.bintray.com URL from the default list of remotes, nor the physical deletion of the repository and its packages.
 These events are likely to be quite far out into the future.
 However, everyone should understand that they are ultimately planned for removal some day.